wkumari/draft-vandergaast-edns-client-subnet/README.md

         *  FAMILY, set to 0x00 0x01 as IP is an IPv4 address.

-        *  SOURCE NETMASK, set to 0x18, as RNS is configured to conceal the last 8 bits of every IPv4 address.
+        *  SOURCE PREFIX-LENGTH, set to 0x18, as RNS is configured to conceal the last 8 bits of every IPv4 address.

-        *  SCOPE NETMASK, set to 0x1B, as RNS is willing to cache answers up to a /27.

-        *  ADDRESS, set to 0xC0 0x00 0x02, providing only the first 24
-           bits of the IPv4 address.